 Economic impact has always been a key part of K-State's traditional land-grant mission.
-As we adapt our focus toward becoming a leading next-generation land-grant university, we must continually align our institution with the rapidly evolving needs and demands of the communities and economies we support, as well as the opportunities our university can help create to improve social mobility for K-State students and Kansans across the state.
+As we adapt our focus toward becoming a leading next-generation land-grant university, we must both lead and drive the dialogue with our partners to create economic impact while continually aligning our institution with the rapidly evolving needs and demands of the communities and economies we support, as well as the opportunities our university can help create to improve social mobility for K-State students and Kansans across the state.

 This concept of economic prosperity and impact connects to all facets of our institution.
 We will adapt curricula and remove unnecessary hurdles that inhibit our ability to nimbly respond to employer demands for skills and experiences.
 We will firmly integrate this focus on workforce preparedness and economic impact into our university-wide focus on applied learning, supplying employers with educated and prepared graduates that meet their needs.
 We will reimagine existing models like the K-State Career Center as a vital conduit for aligning employer needs and student preparedness in real time.
 We will empower our colleges, units, faculty and staff with the skills, connections and support they need to form, maintain and scale our community and industry partners - recognizing that our partners don't see us as individual colleges or campuses but as one K-State.
-We will streamline our structures and processes to more efficiently connect our work and impact to surrounding communities and economies, from sponsored research to commercialization.
-And we will work with our partners at the KSU Foundation to accelerate how we leverage our campus footprint to form public-private partnerships that create clear, tangible value for our institution.
+We will clarify, streamline and elevate our structures and processes to more efficiently connect our work and impact to surrounding communities and economies, from sponsored research to commercialization.
+And we will work with our many university partners to accelerate how we leverage our campus footprint to form public-private partnerships that create clear, tangible value for our institution.

-Our end goal - making it clear to our partners, the state, the nation and the world that K-State is open for business.
+Our end goal - making it clear to our partners, the state, the nation and the world that K-State is ready to lead the charge in building a vibrant economy for present and future generations.